Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

     - Native Hawaiian or Other Pacific Islander

     -  American Indian or Alaska Native

+- Okay, I have all my lag categories ready to go.

+- I tried furiously to merge the pivot to the geometry files, no joy.
+Then I decided to go back upstream to merge on the dataframe before pivoting.

+  - I think it worked?
+I changed the CRS from assessment to the same crs of the district boundary dataframe EPSG:4269.
+Then I did a spatial join.
+On first glance, everything looks good.
+I'll have to inspect it a little more thoroughly tomorrow.

 ### 🔖 The lags are lvpp (last valid pre-pandemic to 2021), intra (2021 - 2022), pre_post (lvpp to 2022).